-Abbie: I’ve read your blogs!
-You – you’re just as confused as I am!
-Oh, sure, you cover it up with sarcasm and cynicism, but I bet you’re just as scared as me!
-You say you found all these groups, all these asexual communities.
-Well – they can’t all be as kooky as you say!
-Surely some of them are full of people just as cold-hearted and robotic as you?
-Or is that what you’re afraid of?
-That you’ll join this group and realise that, actually, you’re not that special.
+Abbie: Sure, you cover it up with all this sarcasm and cynicism, but I bet you’re just as scared as I am!
+You said you’d found all these groups – these asexual communities.
+Well, why aren’t you part of them?
+They can’t all be as kooky as you say!
+Surely some of them are full of robotic, cold-hearted people like you!
+Or – or maybe that’s what you’re afraid of?
+That you’ll reach out to one of these groups and you’ll find that, actually, you’re not that special.
+You’re not that unique.
 You’re just ordinary.
 You’re one of the Normals!

-Max: Quite a speech.
-Maybe you should start your own blog.
+Max: Maybe you should write your own blog.

 Abbie: I . . .

 Max: Best of luck with finding yourself then.
 If Uni doesn’t help, maybe you could always buy a self-help book.
 I hear they work wonders for people like you.